uiuc-msynowiec/CS410-Project/README.md

 #  Running Chrome Extension
-## Step 1: Once the extension is loaded and you are in the page "amazon.com" type in a query that is related to electronics (i.e...)
+## Step 1:
+Once the extension is loaded and you are in the page "amazon.com" type in a query that is related to electronics (i.e... what is good electronics for a 20 year old.)
-## Step 2: Click on the button, "Run extension logic"
+## Step 2:
+Click on the button, "Run extension logic"
-## Step 3: A similar item based on the query should appear in the status section of the chrome extension.
+## Step 3:
+A similar item based on the query should appear in the status section of the chrome extension.
-## Step 4: The user can click on Settings and has the option to change to either light or dark mode based on their preference.
+## Step 4:
+The user can click on Settings and has the option to change to either light or dark mode based on their preference.

 # Running the Cleaning Scripts
 The cleaning scripts have been batched into two sets.
 There are two versions of the scripts, one for a small dataset of 1000 items (process.bat and process_2.bat) and one for a larger set of 10000 items (process_10000.bat and process_2_10000.bat).
 The original dataset will need to be downloaded from the website below.